Praqma/tracey-broker/README.md

-## tracey-broker
+# tracey-broker

-The broker module for Tracey.
-Requires [tracey-core](https://github.com/Praqma/tracey-core)
+The broker module for Tracey project.
 This module contains abstractions and concrete implementations for the type of middleware we wish to support for messaging.
 The Broker class holds references to both sender and reciever, two seperate interfaces

 ![Design Diagram](/docs/images/tracey2.png)